rcgsheffield/sheffield_hpc/stanage/software/apps/netlogo.rst

 commands are below:

 .. code-block:: console

-    $ # Run the GUI command to open the program interactively,
-    $ # ensure X11 forwarding is enabled in your SSH client.
-    $ netlogo-gui.sh

     $ # Run the headless (no GUI command) for batch jobs with appropriate arguments substituting for $ARGS.
     $ netlogo-headless.sh $ARGS